nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 	A SpecializedArm has an InterfaceStandard of 10045 and a BatteryUsage of 10 000 mAh.

 Note: The Constructor should take no values upon initialization.

+### LaserRadar

+	A LaserRadar has an InterfaceStandard of 20082 and a BatteryUsage of 5 000 mAh.

+Note: The Constructor should take no values upon initialization.